-This post is a deviation from my usual travel or hiking article.
+This post is a deviation from my usual travel or hiking article, and with a much more somber tone.
 Today is my dad’s birthday.
+Usually I’d be leaving him snarky messages about how old he’s getting, then take him out to lunch or dinner to really celebrate his ancientness.
+With his fun sense of humor and love of good food, he used to appreciate this tradition.
+But not so now.
 Since October 24, 2018, he’s been hospitalized following a sudden cardiac arrest.
 He hasn’t regained consciousness.
 So this is the second birthday where he likely doesn’t know what it is we’re celebrating.
 Over the course of the last 16 months, I’ve learned a few things.

 1. Anticipatory grief is very real and difficult.
 In a way, it’s like I’ve lost my father.
 Barring a miracle, I’ll not be able to have a conversation with him, hear his laugh, hear the pride in his voice when he talks about his kids or grandkids.
 At the same time, he’s still alive, and I haven’t really lost him yet.